-This is a quick ready to use basic Indian curry paste recipe that is perfect for quick every day Indian curry recipes or any vegan curry recipes.
+This is a quick ready-to-use basic Indian curry sauce or curry paste recipe that is perfect for quick everyday Indian curry recipes or any vegan curry recipes.
 This Indian red curry paste is the real magic wand for all busy people.

-When you are in a hurry and can’t spend even 30 minutes to make your main course, here is the solution.
-This ready to use basic Indian curry paste would save 20 minutes straight from your total cook time.
+When you are in a hurry and can't spend even 30 minutes to make your main course, here is the solution.
+This ready to use basic Indian curry sauce or paste would save 20 minutes straight from your total cook time.

 This recipe has come from my mom's kitchen.
 My mom when she enters the kitchen she loves to do things as quickly as possible and without any compromise on the taste of food.
 She was really really quick.
 And as a kid, I always wondered how!!

 I know I may not match her speed till now also.
 But then I also learned many such tricks to reduce the cooking time.
 I'm sure many of us must have learned such skills from our mother.

-This curry paste takes 15 – 20 minutes to make.
-And it can be stored in an airtight container for 12 – 15 days in the refrigerator.
+This curry sauce takes 15 - 20 minutes to make.
+And it can be stored in an airtight container for 12 - 15 days in the refrigerator.
 So plan and make this red curry paste on the weekend.
-Then the rest of the weekdays you may use the same and save 15 – 20 minutes in your busy days or tiring weeknight dinners.
+Then the rest of the weekdays you may use the same and save 15 - 20 minutes in your busy days or tiring weeknight dinners.

-In our Indian kitchen, curry is one of the common main course items.
-So I keep this basic curry paste handy in my kitchen all the time.
-Depending on how often you are going to use this curry paste, make your batch of our basic Indian curry paste.
+In our Indian kitchen, curry is one of the most common main course items.
+So I keep this basic curry sauce handy in my kitchen all the time.
+Depending on how often you are going to use this paste/ sauce, make your batch of our basic Indian curry sauce.